 A special hall is dedicated to the golden treasure of Panagyurishte.
 Here one can see a copy of the golden set, and the original is kept in the National Historical Museum in Sofia City.

 The historical museum in the town has a few branches.
 Among them is the Duhovnikova House, built in 1790, in which in 1871 the Bulgarian revolutionary Vasil Levski swore the members of the local revolutionary committee.
 Another site of the museum is the Dudekova House, in which an ethnographic exposition is presented, showing the town style of life of Panagyurishte people during the Revival, in the second half of the 19th century.
-The exposition housed in the Dzhunova house traces the establishing and the development of the Panagyurishte Goldsmith School during the Revival and the used manufacturing techniques.
-A collection of art works, fretworks, copper articles, ceramics and jewels is shown in the beautiful blue Hadzhidimitrova House.
-The Tuteva, Lekova and Drinova Houses are also interesting for the visitors.
+The exposition housed in the Dzhunova house traces the establishment and the development of the Panagyurishte Goldsmith School during the Revival and the used manufacturing techniques.
+A collection of artworks, fretworks, copper articles, ceramics, and jewels is shown in the beautiful blue Hadzhidimitrova House.
+The Tuteva, Lekova and Drinova Houses are also interesting to the visitors.

 There are a few hotels and guest houses which offer accommodation in the town.
 You can taste the local cuisine, famous for its delicious dishes, in the town restaurants.